romulosimiquel/brokerio/README.md

 2. Enter a note in the textarea
 3. Click "Add Note"
 4. The note will appear in the list immediately

+### Properties listing

+1. At My Properties sidebar, find the wanted property
+2. Click on the property name, you'll be redirected to its map page

 ## API Endpoints